lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

-While we focus here on a LOPIT-type dataset, these analyses are relevant for any quantitative spatial proteomics data, irrespective of the fractionation or quantitation (i.e. labeled or label-free) methods.
+While we focus here on a LOPIT-type dataset, these analyses are relevant for any quantitative spatial proteomics data, irrespective of the fractionation or quantitation (i.e. labelled or label-free) methods.

 ## The infrastructure: *[pRoloc](http://bioconductor.org/packages/pRoloc)* and *[MSnbase](http://bioconductor.org/packages/MSnbase)* in Bioconductor